 Parents might want to closely monitor their children’s activities, as well as deliver discipline that is neither overly permissive nor overly strict.
 Other factors that can impact a child’s adjustment during a divorce include post divorce economic stability as well as social support from peers and other adults, such as teachers.
 It’s also important to remember that certain characteristics of a child will influence his or her resilience.
 Normal temperament and coping styles will play into the equation.
 For example, children who are already good problem solvers and who already seek social support are more resilient than those who tend to rely on distraction and avoidance.

 For advice on divorce and how it affects children, you need the expert law firm of Korol and Velen, certified family law specialists.
-Schedule a free consultation today.
+Schedule a consultation today.

 Law Offices of Korol and Velen, Certified Family Law Specialists